ddcardenas/History-of-Projects/README.md

 # History-of-Projects
 Welcome!
 My name is Daniel Cardenas.
-I graduated from California State University of Northridge (Class of 2020) with a Bachelors degree in Computer Science with a minor in Mathematics.
+I graduated from California State University of Northridge (Class of 2020) with a Bachelors degree in Computer Science and a minor in Mathematics.

 This repository holds some of my completed projects.